NativeFutbol/NativeFutbol/README.md

 #### Teams

-The current squad of the selected team will be displayed on a team's page.
+The current squad of the selected team is displayed on a team's page.
 Users can view information about the team's current coach, venue, and season stats.
 In addition, the team can be compared to another team from any league.

 <div align="center">
 <img src="https://media1.giphy.com/media/9yhHEpSMhUGO2Y3JOn/giphy.gif?cid=790b7611310f8b3e5d128a5a996c2df1bbf38ed8b004cc6e&rid=giphy.gif&ct=g" width="250"/>&nbsp;&nbsp;&nbsp;